-Bladder cancer occurs when cells in the bladder start to grow out of control.
-Most bladder cancers develop on the inner layer of the bladder.
-Some can grow into the deeper bladder layers.
-As cancer grows through these layers into the wall of the bladder, it becomes harder to treat.
-The type of tissue which constitutes the lining of the bladder, where tumors initiate, is also found in the inner layers of the kidneys, ureters and urethra.
-So, similar cancers can occur in these areas, though much less frequently.
+Bladder cancer occurs when cells in the bladder start to grow out of control, typically on the inner layers of the bladder.
+Some may spread into the deeper layers of the bladder, eventually penetrating the muscular layers, making it much harder to treat.
+The type of tissue that constitutes the lining of the bladder, where tumors initiate, is equivalent to the inner layers of the kidneys, ureters and urethra.
+Therefore, similar cancers may occur in these areas, though much less frequently.

 If you are a healthcare professional and would like to read more about bladder cancer, please visit our product websites: US: www.cysview.com and Global: www.hexvix.com

 - Babjuk M et al., European Association of Urology.
 Guidelines on Non-muscle-invasive Bladder Cancer (TaT1 and CIS).
 2013.

 - NCI: Bladder Cancer.
 Available at: http://www.cancer.gov/cancertopics/types/bladder (accessed June 2013).

 - Cancer Facts & Figures 2011, American Cancer Society: Cancer Facts & Figures 2011, Atlanta: American Cancer Society, 2011.